ArchiveBox/ArchiveBox/README.md

 It produces a folder `pocket/` containing an `index.html`, and archived copies of all the sites, organized by timestamp.
 For each sites it saves:

-    - wget of site, with .html appended if not present
+ - wget of site, e.g. `en.wikipedia.org/wiki/Example.html` with .html appended if not present
-    - screenshot of site using headless chrome
+ - `sreenshot.png` 1440x900 screenshot of site using headless chrome
-    - PDF of site using headless chrome
+ - `output.pdf` Printed PDF of site using headless chrome

 ## Publishing Your Archive